-As a god of magic, the powers that psychic hold on the universe is controlled by her, and apparently she has a rather large sum of her hands into this power.
-It’s stated that if she were to fall those who fly through the skies using their minds would fall to the ground, for the psychics of the universe are too close to “magic” for it to exist after her death.
+As a god of magic, the powers that psychic hold on the universe is controlled by her, and apparently she has a rather large sum of these powers in her hands.
+It’s stated that if she were to be killed those who fly through the skies using their minds would fall to the ground, for the psychics of the universe are too close to “magic” for it to exist after her death.
 While it is likely that another god of magic will pick up the slack after Circe’s death, it’s likely that the psychics of the universe will be permanently weaken.

 As a patron, Circe will use her tricks to rig one roll for the player, per planet without any chance of gaining Fortuna’s wrath.
 The player is able to pick when they want their next roll to be rigged, and thus cannot do it while it is being rolled.
 The player is allowed to pick what number will be rolled, and as such must be careful not to ask for a 20 roll when the enemy might trigger a roll for themselves.

 Circe likes crews to be happy, so having a happy crew is important to Circe.
 If the crew loses too much morale, Circe will perform a punishment.
 Circe will randomly transform one of the crew members into something else.
 This could be something neutral like another species, something positive like a wizard, but has a 50% chance of being something negative like a small bird or wild animal.
 After this transformation everyone in the crew will be boosted by 10 morale, back to a happy standing.